mattermost/docs/source/install/install-rhel-66-postgresql.rst

 Installing PostgreSQL Database
 ==============================

-1. Log into the server that will host the database, and open a terminal window.
+1. Log in to the server that will host the database, and open a terminal window.

 2. Download the PostgreSQL 9.4 Yum repository.